bryanluwz/NTU-FYP-Chatbot/README.md

 **NOTE: You can use `Docker Desktop` or `docker on WSL2` to run the project.
 Most of the procedures are similar, but there are some differences in the GPU support section.
 Do not change `docker` styles throuhg setup process**

 Similar to using `node` and `python`, you can run the project using Docker.
-But you would have to create a folder called `secrets` with two `txt` files,
+But you would have to create a folder called `secrets` with a bunch `txt` and `json` files,

+For more information on the following secrets, please refer to the respective README.md in the submodules.
+The first one is under the `NTU-FYP-Chatbot-backend` repository, and the second one is under the `NTU-FYP-Chatbot-AI` repository.

 1. `jwt_secret.txt` - containing the JWT secret
-2. `hf_token.txt` - containing the huggingface token
+2. `hf_token.txt` - containing the huggingface token (if running models locally)
+3. `together_api_key.txt` - containing the Together API key (if running models with `api-mode`)
+4. `azure_api_endpoint.txt` - containing the Azure API endpoint (if running models with `api-mode`)
+5. `azure_api_key.txt` - containing the Azure API key (if running models with `api-mode`)
+6. `google_cloud_api_key,json` - containing the Google Cloud Service Account JSON credentials thingy (if running models with `api-mode`)

 The `secrets` folder should be in the root directory of the project, as follows: